camunda/camunda-docs-manual/content/reference/dmn11/decision-table/input.md

 The type of the input clause can be specified by the `typeRef` attribute on the `inputExpression` XML element.
-After the input expression is evaluated by the DMN engine it converts the result to the specified type.
+After the input expression is evaluated by the DMN engine, it converts the result to the specified type.
 The supported types are listed in the [User Guide][supported DT].

 ```xml